rladies/community/README.md

 The process of soliciting feedback and comments is intended to provide a consistent and transparent way to make changes in our community in a participatory manner.

-All of us are passionate about our communities;we acknowledge that discussions may have emotional content, because when we care at any level about what we are discussing, then our emotions must play a role.
+All of us are passionate about our communities; we acknowledge that discussions may have emotional content, because when we care at any level about what we are discussing, then emotions play a role.

 Our goal with this procedure is to create a clear, transparent and safe process to have these discussions.